 If the City of Chicago is the defendant, you often have a strict One-Year Statute of Limitations.
 Claims against private contractors typically follow the standard two-year personal injury limit.

-How do you prove the airport knew about a spill?
+How do you prove the airport knew about the dangerous condition?

 Consult an experienced attorney to evaluate your case and ensure it’s filed within the statute of limitations.
-Contact Blumenshine Law Group at (312) 766-1000 for a free consultation.
+Contact Blumenshine Law Group at (312) 766-1000 for a free case review.

 Testimonial